SIG Online and Blended Learning

-- Focus efforts and outreach on best practices as outlined by iNACOL’s Blended Learning Teacher Competency Framework and National Standards for Quality Online Teaching.
+- • INACOL International Association for K-12 Online Learning Blended Learning Teacher Competency Framework and National Standards for Quality Online Teaching.

-- ISTE International Society for Technology in Education Online
+- • ISTE International Society for Technology in Education Online

-and the ISTE Online Learning Network (formerly ISTE’s SIG Online Learning)
+- and the ISTE Online Learning Network (formerly ISTE’s SIG Online Learning)

-- EduPaths online professional development from TRIG and MI Dept. Of Education
+- • EduPaths online professional development from TRIG and MI Dept. Of Education

-- Michigan’s Online Course Catalog contains course titles and syllabi submitted by local school districts, intermediate school districts and the Michigan Virtual School.
+- • Michigan’s Online Course Catalog contains course titles and syllabi submitted by local school districts, intermediate school districts and the Michigan Virtual School.

-- Michigan Learns Online resources to assist Administrators, Teachers, Parents and Students participate successfully in and provide online learning.
+- • Michigan Learns Online resources to assist Administrators, Teachers, Parents and Students participate successfully in and provide online learning.